-It is the responsibility of the governing body to make adequate arrangements for insurance against risks arising from the exercise of the community facilities power.
-Such insurance cannot be funded from the school budget share.
+It is the responsibility of the governing body to make adequate arrangements for insurance against risks arising from the exercise of the community facilities power, taking professional advice as necessary Schools are required to provide information to Southwark to confirm the details of its insurance arrangements/cover for any community facilities provision.
+This enables Southwark to check that any insurable interest it may have is covered.

 In principle, the insurance issues arising from use of the community facilities power are the same as those that already arise from non-school use of school premises.
 However, a school proposing to provide community facilities should, as an integral part of its plans, undertake an assessment of the insurance implications and costs, seeking professional advice if necessary.
+Instead of taking out insurance a school may join the RPA for risks that are covered by the RPA.